 Research Fellow - Faculty of Health and Life Sciences

-To be eligible for this post you will have a PhD (or be near to completion), or an equivalent qualification, in a subject relevant to health and/or social care, or social sciences.
-As part of the post there is a requirement for some extended periods of travel in the UK for meetings and data collection of up to a week at a time, subject to University and Government Covid-19 travel restrictions.
+To be eligible for this post you will have a PhD (or be near to completion) or equivalent in a subject relevant to public health and/or social care, or social sciences.
+The majority of the work can be conducted remotely, for which you will be provided remote working equipment, but there may be some requirement (subject to University and Government Covid-19 travel restrictions) for on site working.